 Description of the procedure

 You will either lie on your side with your knees drawn as close to your chest as possible and your chin toward your chest or sit with your arms and head resting on a table.
 After cleaning your back with an antiseptic, sterile cloths (called drapes) will be placed around the area.
 A local anesthetic (pain-relieving medication) will be injected into the area on your back.
 You may feel a slight burning sensation.
-When the area is numb, a hollow needle is inserted in the lower back between two lumbar vertebrae.
-This sometimes causes pressure.
-The spinal canal is penetrated and fluid is collected or medication is injected.
-The spinal cord is not touched by the needle during the test.
+When the area becomes numb, a hollow needle will be inserted in the lower back between two lumbar vertebrae.
+This sometimes causes a feeling of pressure.
+The spinal canal will be penetrated and fluid will be collected or medication will be injected.
+The spinal cord will not be touched by the needle during the test.
 You may feel some discomfort or have a minor headache.
-The needle is removed after the medication has been injected or fluid is removed.
+The needle will be removed after the medication has been injected or fluid has been removed.
 The area will be covered with a small bandage.
-A blood sample will be taken from a vein in your arm and tested, along with the spinal fluid, in the lab.
-If the procedure was done to inject medication, a blood sample may not be taken.
+A blood sample will be taken from a vein in your arm and tested along with the spinal fluid in the lab.
+If the procedure is done to inject medication, a blood sample may not be taken.